 Beef Lo Mein is a Chinese takeout favorite.
-This recipe makes it an easy homemade dinner with tender steak, flavorful sauce, egg noodles, and vegetables.
+It’s an easy homemade dinner with tender steak, flavorful sauce, egg noodles, and vegetables.

-Lo Mein is a stir-fried noodle dish.
+Beef Lo Mein is a stir-fried noodle dish that is essential in Asian cooking.
 Thick noodles are combined with your favorite veggies in a savory sauce to make a quick and easy dish.
 It’s a great recipe for the next time you need a fast, crowd-pleasing dinner.
 Cook your veggies, noodles and meat in one big pan and have the whole meal ready in no time!

 If you’ve tried our recipe for Chow Mein, you may be wondering what the difference is in these dishes.
 Both Lo Mein and Chow Mein are made with egg noodles that are stir fried with vegetables in a sauce.
 However, their texture is the key difference.